jackiehjm/stx-docs/doc/source/deploy_install_guides/r2_release/bare_metal/aio_duplex_install_kubernetes.rst

       New Password:
       (repeat) New Password:

 #.
+Verify and/or configure IP connectivity.

    External connectivity is required to run the Ansible bootstrap playbook.
-The
-   StarlingX boot image will DHCP out all interfaces so the server may have obtained an IP address and have external IP connectivity if a DHCP server is present in your environment.
+The StarlingX boot image will DHCP out all interfaces so the server may have obtained an IP address and have external IP connectivity if a DHCP server is present in your environment.
 Verify this using the :command:`ip addr` and